brtkdotse/brtk.jekyll/_pages/about.md

 [Kodjobb.se](https://Kodjobb.se) – A small app I build to teach myself deploying .NET Core apps to vanilla Linux VPS’s

+[Swordle.se](https://swordle.se) – A Wordle clone in Swedish, built with Blazor.

 ## Work with me

 I run a contracting business, BRTK Dev AB, where I help organization with .NET devlopment, training and coaching.
 If you want to work with me, [get in touch!](mailto:hello@brtk.se)